This Cold Brew Thai Iced Coffee is the perfect drink for Summer! It is sweet, rich, and smooth. It pairs well with spicy foods.

 - Whipped coconut cream (optional)

-- Combine water, cardamom, and coffee grounds in a large jar.
+- Combine water, cardamom, and coffee grounds in a large jar or cold brew coffee maker.
 Let steep in refrigerator or on countertop for 12-24 hours.

 - Pour coffee through fine mesh bag or cheesecloth into another jar.
 Discard coffee grounds.

 - Heat sweetened condensed coconut milk in microwave for 10 seconds so that it will combine with iced coffee.

 - Pour coffee into glass with ice and sweetened condensed coconut milk.